 When we start talking about quadrilaterals, trapezoids and parallel lines many students get lost quickly.
 There are so many new and uncommon words introduced in this unit and it is especially difficult for English Language Learners.
 These are some of the ways we build an understanding of shape and space concepts in our classroom.[Read more…] about Ways to Teach Shape and Space Concepts

-We use interactive notebooks in our math class.
+We use interactive notebooks in our math class as part of a unit on number sense.
 We have found creating a reference book of concepts and procedures that students can refer to when working in math helps them build confidence and develop independence.

 What is this “new math” of which you speak?
-I see the memes on Facebook and wonder, have I been teaching math wrong?
-Has math changed?
+I see the memes on Facebook and wonder, have I been teaching mathematics wrong?
+Has it changed?
 Did I miss an email about this?[Read more…] about The Truth About New Math